|Yoga, Meditation, Consultation, Relationship Education, & Psychotherapy

 Meditation is an ancient technique and system of training the mind, body, emotions, and spirit to be

 calm, centered, focused, relaxed, present, and in harmony with self and others.
 This practice leads

-to improved physical health, mental clarity, emotional stability, and spiritual fulfillment.
-In private
+to improved physical health, mental clarity, emotional stability, self-discovery, and spiritual

-instruction or class, you will learn and practice basic techniques of concentration, mindfulness, and
+fulfillment.
+In private instruction or class, you will learn and practice basic techniques of

 The practice of meditation calms the mind and emotions and therefore is therapeutic and healing.